userapp-io/passport-userapp/README.md

 #### Configure Strategy

-The userapp authentication strategy authenticates users using a username and password via a REST call to UserApp.
+The userapp authentication strategy authenticates users using either a username and password or a session token via a REST call to UserApp.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user.
 To be able to use this strategy, you need a [UserApp account](https://app.userapp.io/#/sign-up/), with an [App Id](https://help.userapp.io/customer/portal/articles/1322336-how-do-i-find-my-app-id-).

     passport.use(new UserAppStrategy({